Leeroy-Brown01/SmartCoreConnect/README.md

-# SmartCoreConnect - Digital Application Submission & Review System
+# Review Stream Hub - Digital Application Submission & Review System

 A comprehensive web-based platform built with React and Supabase for managing digital application submissions and reviews with real-time updates.